nextgearcapital/salt-formulas/README.md

 ### Linux States:
 *  [mongdb](https://github.com/saltstack-formulas/mongodb-formula):  State for managing the installation and configuration of MongoDB.
-*  ngc-resolv: State for managing the resolv.conf;  resolver will be removed...

-*  [resolver](https://github.com/saltstack-formulas/resolver-formula): State to manage the /etc/resolv.conf

 ### Windows States:
 *  [RDP](https://github.com/saltstack-formulas/rdp-formula): State for managing the installation and configuration of Windows Remote Desktop.